Savings bonds for kidsSavings bonds for kids

-TL;DR: Savings bonds can provide a safe, long-term investment with a solid potential upside for kids in your life, but the process to buy them and give them as gifts makes them an uncomfortable investment choice.
+TL;DR: Savings bonds can provide a safe, long-term investment with a solid potential upside for kids in your life.
+But the process to buy them and give them as gifts makes them an uncomfortable investment choice.

-Savings Bonds were the financial gift of choice by many financially savvy aunts, uncles and grandparents that wanted to give the gift of a brighter future.
+Savings Bonds were the financial gift of choice by many financially savvy aunts, uncles and grandparents.

 But a few things changed since those days.